Airship Glossary

 See Retarget a message audience.

 Autogroup is a default tag group.
-When devices are registered in Airship, they are automatically assigned a tag within the autogroup tag group; the tag is a numeric value of 1 to 100.
-Some uses for autogroup tags are creating a control group, and to randomly Segment your audience.
-Autogroup must be enabled for your account — contact Support or your account manager.
+When devices are registered in Airship, they are automatically assigned a tag within the autogroup tag group.
+The tag is a numeric value of 1 to 100.
+Some uses for autogroup tags are creating a control group, and to randomly segment your audience.
+Autogroup must be enabled for your account.

 Automation